Traditional Dishes Bolivia. What to Eat & Why You’ll Love It.

 Spicy, messy & designed to be shared (unless you’re feeling particularly hungry that day and fancy a challenge).

-It’s one of the many reasons Bolivia’s such a great shout for travellers on a budget, so if you’re wondering if Bolivia is cheap to travel?
-You might be surprised.
+It’s one of the many reasons Bolivia’s such a great shout for travellers on a budget, so if you’re wondering if Bolivia is cheap to travel, you might be surprised!

 Humintas – Bolivia’s Corny Little Treats